Open and Accessible Government

 Create an Information Technology (IT) Steering Committee

-Regularly convened by the County Executive’s Office, which includes the leadership of county departments and the IT and data teams, this steering committee will support a streamlined and consistent approach to making online information and data open and accessible to the public.
+Regularly convened by the County Executive’s Office, which includes the leadership of numerous departments and the IT and data teams, this steering committee will support a streamlined and consistent approach to making online information and data open and accessible to the public.

 Launch several strategic planning efforts that will invite residents to help shape the County’s long-term plans